mSajewiczz/routing-app/README.md

-# Routing-app TanStack - first is version only with useState() react hook.
-Second will be with useContext()
+### in commits are both versions - with useState only and with useContext :)